-There is no dentist stationed in Chinhae.
-For that reason members and their dependents must have their Dental Status updated prior to departure and are encouraged to have any issues addressed at that time.
-Emergency visits are seen at Camp Walker, an Army base in Daegu about 1 and a half hours from Chinhae, or Dr. Woo's Clinic in Chinhae, with whom we have an on-going relationship and is affiliated with the Tri-care dental program.
-For those in Busan, dental needs are available through local

-Korean dental offices affiliated with the TRICARE dental program, United Concordia.
+There is no dentist stationed in Chinhae so service members and their dependents must have their Dental Status updated prior to departure and are encouraged to have any issues addressed at that time.
+Active duty can be seen at Camp Walker, an Army base in Daegu.
+For dependents, there are dental offices in Busan that are affiliate with the TRICARE dental program, United Concordia.
+For emergency care, all can go out in town to TRICARE friendly dentists and sailors can go to Camp Walker.